RadoIIvanov/Algorithm-Coding-Tracker/README.md

 1. It keeps track and records the time you spent on each of the typical stages in the process of solving algorithmic challenges
    a) at the end of a session it asks you for some additional information with regards to the problem and saves the data in a json file (i.e. to be analyzed at a future date)
-2. Simple and lightweight - no dependencies
+2. No dependencies aside from bignuber.js

 ## What are the plans for future versions: